jsa3qy/joty-2025/joty_review.md

 12:14 Shubs: To the tune of the apple jacks theme song 12:14 Shubs: "Here I come I am skinny-mon"
 12:15 Morgan: Caffeine is a drug
-14:23 Jordan: Working alongside govt employees rn is so sad 14:42 Adi: Currently under one of the worst flu viruses I’ve had — get vax’d!
+14:23 Geoff: Working alongside govt employees rn is so sad 14:42 Adi: Currently under one of the worst flu viruses I’ve had — get vax’d!
     ↳ 14:44 Jesse: Damn Shubs Will Connor Scientology just got knocked out for 2 days by the flu too ↳ 14:44 Morgan: Yall have something to tell us?